 Like I said, I didn't start out as an engineer.
 I began school at The Fashion Institute of Technology (FIT) for fashion design and graduated with a BS from the Fiber Science program at Cornell University in 2016.
 Then I wanted to go even deeper into materials, which led me to Harvard.
 My unique background enables me to understand garments from the clothing system level to the textile structure to the underlying materials chemistry.

-I've seen first hand how developing smart clothing facilitates the intersection of design and engineering.
+I've seen first hand how creating smart clothing facilitates the intersection of design and engineering.
 It's what got me interested in STEM.
-This multidisciplinary work sparks creative technical solutions and is a great platform for project-based teaching.
-I share my passion for engineering+design education as an Open Style Lab summer program team member where student teams develop adaptive wear.
+This multidisciplinary work sparks creative technical solutions and is a great platform for project-based learning I have shared my passion for engineering+design education by serving as a mentor in programs including the Open Style Lab summer program, where student teams develop adaptive wear.

 tech for people of all abilities, while still being like everyday clothing.